Horizon 7.0 AT Treadmill Review

 With most Horizon treadmills, I do find it difficult to find negative things to say and this 7.0 AT is no exception.
 There's certainly a lot more features I could have mentioned and when you consider the price is less than a thousand dollars, it makes this machine all the more impressive.
 It has a good labor warranty of 1 year and will last many more years if well looked after.

 If you're looking for a budget treadmill for your home, perhaps you and your family are looking to improve your health.
 Perhaps you're wanting to lose some weight, this machine will help.
 Once you reach your ideal weight carry on using your treadmill for weight management and the good feeling you get.
-Either way the 7.0 AT is a good tool to help you achieve your goals.
+Either way the 7.0 AT is a great tool to help you achieve your goals, 5 stars.